Heresta/OCR17plus/README.md

 ``parts_dataset.csv`` contains the percentage of each specificity in this dataset.

 ``segmontoAltoValidator`` and ``validator_alto.py`` are two files to help to validate any xml data added in this repository thanks to a workflow on GitHub.
-They are from [HTR-United/cremma-medieval repository](https://github.com/HTR-United/cremma-medieval).
+They ahave been taken from [HTR-United/cremma-medieval repository](https://github.com/HTR-United/cremma-medieval).

 ## Data production
-Some of used data come from the [OCR17 repo](https://github.com/e-ditiones/OCR17), the composition of which started with [Transkribus](https://readcoop.eu/transkribus).
-For each print, we propose
+Some of used data come from the [OCR17 repo](https://github.com/e-ditiones/OCR17), the composition of which started with [Transkribus](https://readcoop.eu/transkribus), which needs to be adapted for eScriptorium.
+Therefore, for each print, we propose
 1. export format (`pageXmlTranskribus`)
 2. its prepared form for eScriptorium (`pagexmlTranskribusCorrected`)
 3. the final version exported from eScriptorium (`alto4eScriptorium`)